trpc/trpc/www/docs/nextjs/nextjs-intro.md

 The `config`-argument is a function that returns an object that configures the tRPC and React Query clients.
 This function has a `ctx` input that gives you access to the Next.js `req` object, among other things.
 The returned value can contain the following properties:

+- Exactly **one of** these are **required**:
-- `url` REQUIRED: Your API URL.
+  - `url` your API URL.
+  - `links` to customize the flow of data between tRPC Client and the tRPC-server.
+[Read more](../client/links.md).

+- Optional:
   - `queryClientConfig`: a configuration object for the React Query `QueryClient` used internally by the tRPC React hooks: [QueryClient docs](https://react-query.tanstack.com/reference/QueryClient)
-- `getHeaders`: a function that returns a list of headers to be set on outgoing tRPC requests
+  - `headers`: an object or a function that returns an object of outgoing tRPC requests
   - `transformer`: a transformer applied to outgoing payloads.
 Read more about [Data Transformers](/docs/data-transformers)
-- `FetchOptions`: customize the implementation of `fetch` used by tRPC internally
+  - `fetch`: customize the implementation of `fetch` used by tRPC internally
+  - `AbortController`: customize the implementation of `AbortController` used by tRPC internally

 ### `ssr`-boolean (default: `false`)